volnyvolnyvolny/agent_map/README.md

 end
 ```

-Also, take a look at the
+Take a look at the
 [test/memo.ex](https://github.com/zergera/agent_map/blob/master/test/memo.ex).

-`AgentMap` provides possibility to make multi-key calls (operations on multiple
+The `AgentMap` provides possibility to make multi-key calls (operations on
-keys).
+multiple keys).
 Let's see an accounting demo:

 ```elixir
 defmodule Account do